apsket/PrimitiveMath/Logic/BinaryLogic.md

 # Binary Logic

-Once upon a time I was in a Mathematical Physics lecture... the professor said something along the lines "P if and only if Q" means you have to prove "P implies Q" and "Q implies P".
+Once upon a time I was in a Mathematical Physics lecture when the professor said something along the lines "P if and only if Q" means you have to prove "P implies Q" and "Q implies P".

 ```math
 \textnormal{(\textit{P if and only if Q}) means } (P \iff Q) \textnormal{ which means } ((P \implies Q) \land (P \impliedby Q))